 Below are some of the best options for medical billing and coding training in Hawaii.
 These schools offer in-person, online, or hybrid classes.

-Most medical billing and coding programs in Hawaii take less than two years to finish.
+Most medical billing and coding programs in Hawaii take about two years to finish.
 Certificate programs can be completed in 9-12 months, while associate degree programs usually take about 2 years.

 The curriculum often includes: